-The pharmacy directory lists our network pharmacies.
 Network pharmacies are all of the pharmacies that have agreed to fill covered prescriptions for our plan members.
 You can use the Provider and Pharmacy Directory to find the network pharmacy you want to use.
 See Chapter 5, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.

-If you don't have the Provider and Pharmacy Directory, you can get a copy from Member Services.
+If you don't have your copy of the Provider and Pharmacy Directory, you can request a copy from Member Services.
+Requests for hard copy Provider and Pharmacy Directories will be mailed to you within three business days.
 You can also find this information on our website at www.aspirehealthplan.org, or download it from this website.
 Both Member Services and the website can give you the most up-to-date information about changes in our network providers and pharmacies.